Call For A Free

 symbolizes the joining of the couple as they share their first experience of unity as husband and wife.
 This also provides

 a wonderful keepsake of their wedding day.
 This ceremony also creates a lovely visual presentation for your guests to

 THE OFFICIANT SPEAKS:

-the coming together of your friends and families, through your marriage, into one.
-And as the sand is blended into one
+of your friends and families, through your marriage, into one.
+And as the sand is blended into one container, your once

-Your friends and family are as one as well, for you now will share those who are in your lives and will walk hand-in-hand
+friends and family are as one as well, for you now will share those who are in your lives and will walk hand-in-hand along

 INCLUDING CHILDREN IN YOUR WEDDING CEREMONY